-The Army's commitment to meeting its people's needs includes compliance with environmental laws such as the Clean Air Act and the Clean Water Act, as well as environmental restoration activities.
-The Army currently manages close to 5,000 environmental permits.
-The Army conducts its cleanup program in accordance with the Defense Environmental Restoration Program and subject to, and is a manner consistent with the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
-As a result of our commitment to addressing historic releases of hazardous substances and pollutants or contaminates, the Army has completed response actions at over 90% of the sites in our inventory.
-Our efforts address risks posed by the release of hazardous substances, pollutants and contaminants into the environment and hazards associated with munitions used to train our forces to defend the nation.
-The Army's goal is to complete its cleanup actions to ensure protection of the health of our soldiers, their families, and the community surrounding our installations, as well as the environment.
+The Army is committed to full compliance with environmental laws such as the Clean Air Act and the Clean Water Act, as well as our ongoing environmental restoration activities.
+The Army currently manages close to 5,000 environmental permits, and conducts our cleanup program in accordance with the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) using Defense Environmental Restoration Program authorities and funding.
+The Army has completed response actions at over 90% of the 12,000 plus sites in our restoration inventory.
+Our remediation work includes reducing risks posed by munitions that may remain at some of our installations, resulting from historic training activities.
+The Army continues to rigorously address cleanup actions to ensure protection of the health of our soldiers, their families and the communities surrounding our installations, as well as the environment.

 The Army has been taking action to address per- and polyfluoroalkyl substances (PFAS) since 2016, using a three-pronged approach focused on identifying and cleaning up past releases, testing for, and mitigating risks from PFAS in drinking water, and mitigating the use of aqueous film-forming foam (AFFF).
-As of December 31, 2022, the Army is conducting PFAS investigations at 341 installations in the United States and its territories.
-We continue to test our Army-owned drinking water systems regularly and take immediate action in instances where measured levels exceed 70 parts per trillion.
-Finally, the Army's use of AFFF is currently limited to fire emergencies, and we have developed a transition plan in accordance with the FY 2020 NDAA-AFFF replacement with transition beginning after qualified fluorine-free products become available in late 2023.
-The Army will most likely seek DoD support for a waiver to ensure a methodical transition that does not affect mission activities.
+The Army is currently conducting PFAS investigations at 341 installations in the United States and its territories.
+The Army is discontinuing the use of AFFF in accordance with legal requirements, and our current use of AFFF is limited to fire emergencies.
+Moreover, in accordance with the FY 2020 NDAA requirements, we have developed an AFFF transition plan, which will commence when qualified fluorine-free products become available in late 2023.

-Of the 341 facilities identified as requiring further PFAS investigation, the Army has completed the first phase of investigations at 180 facilities, with investigations underway at the remaining 161 facilities.
-Eighty facilities have already moved to the next, more advanced, phase of investigation.
-Through its CERCLA efforts to date, the Army has identified impacts to off-installation drinking water outside six installations and has completed removal actions to cut off exposure through measures such as well closure, providing bottled water, municipal water connections, or installation of treatment.
-The Army's PFAS-related drinking water and cleanup information is available to the public via the Army's and DoD's websites that are updated regularly.
+Of the 341 facilities identified as requiring PFAS investigation, the Army has completed the first phase of investigations at 180 facilities, with investigations underway at the remaining 161 facilities.
+Ninety facilities have already moved to the next phase of investigation.
+Using the CERCLA process, the Army identifies impacts to drinking water outside installations and has completed removal actions to cut off exposure through measures such as provision of bottled water, municipal water connections, or installation of treatment technologies.
+The Army is fully transparent about our PFAS activities, and PFAS-related drinking water and cleanup information is available to the public via the Army's and DoD's websites that are updated regularly.

-The Army is committed to fulfilling our cleanup responsibilities and will remain transparent about our progress with both Congress and the public.
+In sum, the Army is committed to fulfilling our cleanup responsibilities and will remain transparent about our progress with both Congress and the public.
 We will continue to engage in robust community outreach efforts to inform stakeholders and solicit feedback.